JoeAnonimist/blog/docs/qt_widgets/11_multithreading/02_qthread_subclass/02_qthreadsubclass_walk_filesystem.md

 5. Start the worker thread each time the start button is clicked.

 To make sure the thread is deleted when the user closes the main window we also override `Qwidget.closeEvent()`.
-Note that we didn't need to call `QThread.quit()` because the thread event loop is not running but just `QThread.wait()`.
+Note that we didn't need to call `QThread.quit()` but only `QThread.wait()` because the thread event loop is not running.